Selfworth

 Why Do Affirmations Make Me Feel Worse?

 You stand at the mirror, say "I am enough," and something in you flinches.
 That isn't a personal failing or a sign you're doing it wrong.
-There's a known reason a phrase meant to lift you can quietly press down instead, and a gentler, more honest way to build self-worth that doesn't ask you to believe something you don't.
-This is the case for building on evidence, not slogans — and why it tends to land softer for a self-critical mind.
+There's no good evidence affirmations help when you're hard on yourself, and when you don't believe them they can sit there hollow.
+There's a gentler, more honest way to build self-worth that doesn't ask you to believe something you don't.
+This is the case for building on evidence, not slogans, and why it tends to land softer for a self-critical mind.

 The short version